lmmx/page-dewarp/docs/wiki/Introduction.md

 can be considered the 'weights' that you divide by to obtain the inhomogeneous coordinates **x̃** and **ỹ** from **x̃ʹ** and **ỹʹ**.

-## A concise explainer on homogeneous coordinates by Matt Zucker & links
+## A guide to homogeneous coordinates by Matt Zucker

 [![](https://raw.githubusercontent.com/lmmx/shots/master/2021/Apr/zucker-homogeneous-coords.png)](https://mzucker.github.io/2016/10/11/unprojecting-text-with-ellipses.html)